1. What is PCI-DSS (payment card industry data security standards)?

 Europay MasterCard Visa is the ‘chip’ card now in use to further prevent counterfeit fraud when transmitting a card transaction.
 It is more secure than the familiar magnetic strip because it is more deeply encrypted.
 It creates unique data for each transaction on that card.
 The EMV chip card shifts fraud liability to the least compliant party.

 Because of the way we practice, fraudulent transactions are extremely rare for law practices.
 Most of your transactions will be ‘card not present’ keyed transactions.
 While you will usually be able to swipe the card at the initial consult or signing of the engagement/fee Agreement, most other transactions will be for client bill payment.
 You can purchase a USB swipe for your computer but our experience is that it will get little use.

 3. I’ve managed this long without them, why should I accept credit cards now?

 More and more people are relying on credit cards for their business and personal expenses.
 Many may not have the available cash to pay your retainer or fee.
-You need to stay ahead of your competition and offer your clients their choice of payment options or they may go to someone who will.
+You need to stay ahead of your competition and offer your clients their choice of payment options or they may go to someone who can accommodate them.

 First, you need a merchant account.
 The merchant account is where your transactions will be deposited.
-This is typically your business checking account.
+This can be both you general operating or trust checking account.
 You do not need to change banks or open another account.

-There are certain fees you will find with any processor and other ‘junk fees’ that you should not have to pay.
+There are certain fees you will find with any processor:

-The funds will post to your account within 24-48 business hours.
+The funds will post to your account within 24-48 business hours (1-2 business days).